thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Introduction.desc.md

 > client-side technology, written entirely in JavaScript.
 It works with the long-established technologies of the web (HTML, CSS, and JavaScript) to make the development of web apps easier and faster than ever before.

-Angular, along with other client-side frameworks (Ember, React), help us deal with larger, more complex code bases on the client-side.
+Angular, along with other client-side frameworks (Ember, Backbone), help us deal with larger, more complex code bases on the client-side.
 They also redefined the roles of the client and server, resulting in a new application structure called a Single-Page Application (or SPA).
 In this new structure, the client interacts with the server by making AJAX requests that are triggered by user interactions.

 It boils down to this: **Angular helps us build complex, single-page applications very quickly.**